bowens8/Recipeo/README.md

 That's it — visit your GitHub Pages URL, create an account (email/password, stored in your own Firebase project), and start adding ingredients, recipes, and a week of meals.

-## Custom units (e.g. cloves → bulbs)
+## Custom units (e.g. cloves ↔ bulbs)

 Some ingredients don't fit g/kg/ml/l/cup/tbsp/tsp/oz/lb/each at all — garlic bulbs, bunches of scallions, cans of something, whatever.
-On an ingredient's Unit dropdown, pick **Custom unit…** and name it (e.g. "bulb") — that becomes this ingredient's own unit, used for its calories and price.
+On an ingredient's Unit dropdown, pick **Custom unit…** and name it (e.g. "clove") — that becomes this ingredient's own unit, used as the reference for its calories.

+Underneath that, **Custom units** lets you define other units recipes might use for this ingredient, in either direction:
+- **smaller** — e.g. "pinch", where several of them make up 1 of the ingredient's own unit
+- **larger** — e.g. "bulb", where 1 of them is worth several of the ingredient's own unit (say, 10 cloves)

-Underneath that, **Custom sub-units** lets you define smaller units recipes might use instead — e.g. add "clove" and set it to equal 10 per 1 bulb.
-Recipes can then pick "clove" directly from that ingredient's unit dropdown, and the shopping list converts and combines cloves from every recipe into whole bulbs automatically, priced per bulb — rounding up the same way packaged items do (see below) if you also mark it as packaged.
+Recipes can then pick any of these units directly from that ingredient's unit dropdown, and the shopping list converts and combines everything from every recipe automatically.

+**Pricing in the larger unit:** once you've defined at least one "larger" custom unit, every store's price row in that ingredient's Pricing section grows an extra dropdown so you can price it per that larger unit instead of per the base unit — e.g. price Garlic per bulb ($0.99/bulb at Kroger) even though the base unit is clove and recipes call for cloves.
+Combine this with "Sold in fixed-size packages" and a package size of 1, and the shopping list will total up all the cloves needed across your recipes, convert to bulbs, round up to whole bulbs, and price it correctly — with any leftover cloves from rounding up credited straight to your pantry once you check it off while shopping.

-A custom unit's sub-units are only ever visible/usable on that specific ingredient — they don't leak into any other ingredient's unit list.
+A given ingredient's custom units are only ever visible/usable on that specific ingredient — they don't leak into any other ingredient's unit list.

 ## Mixed units in recipes (cups, tsp, oz, etc.) — combined automatically